monikakaron/monikakaron.github.io/_posts/2022-10-04-Setting some facts straight.md

 Now, when the earth was young and we dinosaurs were babies... the internet where just in its cradle. _**"World wide web", no one had ever heard of it**_ !
 Computers were not in _every man´s possession_ .

 _Mobile phones_ as we now use them as mini-computers...
-It would still take years for them to come.
-Fun fact when it comes to the phones, what we had was this: [teenagers figuring out a stationary phone](https://www.youtube.com/watch?v=oHNEzndgiFI).
+It will still take years for them to come.
+Fun fact when it comes to the phones; what we had was this: [teenagers figuring out a stationary phone](https://www.youtube.com/watch?v=oHNEzndgiFI).
 Amazing, isn´t it?
 What the youngsters are unaware of and will never understand the charm of (**giggles**).

 So...it is a bit of a new journey to just _"google it"_ and... amazingly loads of people write suggestions, thoughts, possibilities, and _**eventually...there is a chance to get somewhere near the answer**._